Quantifying uncertainties and correlations in the nuclear-matter equation of state: Results for Derived Quantities

 That is, $S_2(n)$ is determined by the energy per particle in PNM ($\beta = 1$) and SNM.
 Hence, treating the truncation error of $S_2(n)$ completely uncorrelated with the errors of $E/N(n)$ and $E/A(n)$ is questionable.
 But how can the correlations between the convergence pattern of $E/N(n)$ and $E/A(n)$ be estimated and incorporated into our UQ model?

 The contribution to the energy per particle from each \chiEFT\ order is dictated by observable coefficients $c_n(\kf)$.
-We take a first step towards quantifying the extent to which the $c_n(\kf)$ in PNM are correlated to those of SNM---and hence, quantifying the correlations between their truncation errors.
+We take a first step towards quantifying the extent to which the $c_n(\kf)$ in PNM are correlated to those of SNM.
+This enables a diagnosis of the correlation between their EFT truncation errors.
 To this end, we calculate the empirical Pearson correlation coefficient $\rho$ between the coefficients evaluated at the same density, assuming they have mean zero.
 For the $\Lambda = 500\MeV$ interactions, we find a \emph{very strong}~\cite{Evans1996,Asuero:2006abc} correlation $\rho \approx 0.94$ that is visualized in Fig.~\subref*{fig:empirical_correlation_ellipses_EN_vs_EA_true_coefficients_lambda-500}.
 For the $\Lambda = 450\MeV$ interactions, there exists a \emph{strong}~\cite{Evans1996,Asuero:2006abc} correlation $\rho \approx 0.75$; see Fig.~\subref*{fig:empirical_correlation_ellipses_EN_vs_EA_true_coefficients_lambda-450}.
+Note that $\rho$ is not an observable, since it is the correlation of the $E/A$ and $E/N$ EFT coefficients at the EFT orders which have been computed.
+As such it depends on the choice of $\genobsref$ and $Q$. $\rho$ will also be a function of the EFT cutoff, since RG running shuffles contributions between different orders.

 But we cannot simply propose an arbitrary correlation structure between $E/N(n)$ and $E/A(n')$ at any given $n$ and $n'$ because the covariance must remain positive semi-definite.
-As described in Secs.~\ref{sec:the_model_nuclear_matter} and~\ref{sec:results_for_pnm_and_snm}, the truncation errors of each EOS is treated as an output from a GP\@.
-Correlations between discrete outputs of various GPs have been addressed in the literature by \emph{multi-task} GPs, also known as co-kriging~\cite{alvarez2012kernels, Melkumyan:2011multikernel}.
+As described in Secs.~\ref{sec:the_model_nuclear_matter} and~\ref{sec:results_for_pnm_and_snm}, the truncation errors of each EOS are treated as an output from a GP\@.
+Correlations between discrete outputs of various GPs have been addressed in the literature by \emph{multitask} GPs, also known as co-kriging~\cite{alvarez2012kernels, Melkumyan:2011multikernel}.